 To ensure the safe journey of hardback books from our studio to your home, we wrap them in bubble wrap to prevent the corners from getting pushed in.
 We use Raja’s 50% recycled bubble wrap, meaning that half of the materials used to make the bubble wrap have been recycled.
 The bubble wrap itself is also recyclable.

 When new publications are delivered to our studio, they arrive in cardboard boxes.
 Trust us when we say that there are many of them!
 We re-use these boxes when we’re sending publications to wholesalers in bulk.
-Sometimes we have cardboard boxes spare after this.
-If so, we give them to Clay Collective, the ceramics business in the studio next to ours, who re-use them for their shipments.

 There are some elements of our packaging which are gift-set specific, including the striped paper bags and the protective paper.
 We order our stripey, sweet shop-style bags from Polybags and these are 100% recyclable.
 For products such as the Knit How gift sets, which contain several elements, we wrap them in protective paper.
 We buy this paper from Raja.
 The paper itself is recycled and is recyclable.